-- All placement changes must take into account the appropriateness of the current educational setting and placement proximity to the school in which the student is enrolled, as well as social and emotional factors.
+- All school placement changes must take into account the appropriateness of the current educational setting and placement proximity to the school in which the student is enrolled, as well as social and emotional factors.

 - Every child’s case plan must include a documented and descriptive plan for ensuring educational stability and should be monitored and updated to reflect progress and goals.

 School Placement / Enrollment / Records

-- The child welfare worker and school are both responsible to ensure that all educational records are provided to the new school.
+- The child welfare worker and school are both responsible in assisting in educational records transfers that may be helpful for enrollment.

-- A child in foster care must be enrolled within 5 school days of being placed in foster care (DHS Policy FOM 722-2), but when a school change is necessary, the student is required to be enrolled in the new school, without delay, regardless of immediate accompanying records.
+- A youth in foster care must be enrolled within 5 school days of being placed in foster care, (DHS Form 942), and when a school change is necessary, the student is required to be enrolled in the new school, without delay, regardless of immediate accompanying records.

-- A school district shall allow the child to enroll in and attend the appropriate grade in the school selected by the Department of Human Services or by a child placing agency without regard to whether or not the child is residing in that school district.
+- A school district shall allow the child to enroll in and attend the appropriate grade in the school selected by the Michigan Department of Health & Human Services or by a child-placing agency without regard to whether or not the child is residing in that school district.
 (MCL 380.1148)

-- All foster children ages birth to three must be screened for Early On services and be provided with needed supports.
+- All children in foster care ages birth to three must be screened for Early On services and be provided with needed supports.

-- All foster children are eligible for and should be prioritized for enrollment in Early Head Start and Head Start.
+- All children in foster care are eligible for and should be prioritized for enrollment in Early Head Start and Head Start.

-- A child who is in the midst of an evaluation and moves has the right to have the evaluation continued in the new district, with evaluation data shared by the old district(s) to expedite the evaluation in the new district. http://www2.ed.gov/policy/speced/guid/idea/memosdcltrs/12-0392dclhighlymobile.pdf
+- A child who is in the midst of an evaluation for special education services and moves has the right to have the evaluation continued in the new district, with evaluation data shared by the old district(s) to expedite the evaluation in the new district (US Department of Education Special Education Letter).

-- Payment for services including school tutoring, driver’s education and graduation expenses is available to all children in foster care, contingent on prior authorization of the local MDHHS office.
+- Payment for services, including school tutoring, driver’s education and graduation expenses, is available to all children in foster care, contingent on prior authorization of the local MDHHS office.
 Contact the student’s foster caseworker for more information.

 Life Beyond High School

 - Numerous resources exist to help youth in foster care access college.
 See information about special college programs and financial aid information, among other things.
-See Fostering Success Michigan and Foster Youth in Transition for information about special college programs, financial aid information and much more.
+See Fostering Success Michigan and Foster Youth in Transition for information about special college programs, financial aid information, and other details.